California Coastal Resilience Network

 Charles Lester has been working in the California coastal management community for over 20 years, most recently as the executive director of the California Coastal Commission.
-He is currently a researcher at the Institute for Marine Sciences at UC Santa Cruz.
-“No one...read more
+He is currently a researcher at the Institute for Marine Sciences at UC Santa Cruz.read more

 This Steering Committee is charged with guiding the direction and activities of the California Coastal Resilience Network, including information sharing about coastal adaptation as well as coordination around strategic, state-wide policy improvement to support nature-based coastal adaptation.

 Laura Engeman is the director of the San Diego Regional Climate Collaborative where she works to bring together public agencies, nonprofits, community foundations, utilities, scientists, and local managers to find regional solutions for climate adaptation.

 The Nature Conservancy recently announced a partnership with the United States Navy to prepare for the impacts of climate change on Naval Base Ventura County (NBVC) in California.
 This initiative marks the first time the U.S. Department of Defense (DoD) is partnering with a nongovernmental organization to protect a military installation from sea level rise and other consequences of rising global temperatures.
 Read more about it here!